aotuai/capsule-zoo/README.md

 into the BrainFrame server's `capsules/` directory, and restart the server.
 BrainFrame will automatically package and load the capsule.

-For most or all of the capsules, the code was created by Aotu while the model files within may have been pulled from license friendly 3rd party sources.
+Currently all capsules in the repository were developed by Aotu, but pull requests are encouraged if you would like to contribute.
-Each capsule that has a model will contain a `model.LICENSE` file which is the license associated with the source of that model.
-Furthermore, if the model is from a 3rd party, links to the 3rd party creator of the model will be given in the `README.md` of the capsule directory.
+The model files the capsules use are either developed by Aotu or by 3rd parties, but permissively licensed in either case.
+Each capsule that has a model will contain a `model.LICENSE` file associated with the source for that model.
+In addition, if the model is from a 3rd party, links to the upstream source of the model will be provided in the `README.md` of the capsule directory.

 # Git LFS